Imaging Freeze-out Sources and Extracting Strong Interaction Parameters in Relativistic Heavy-Ion Collisions

 The impact of the bin-by-bin variation of the SF on the CF has been analyzed.
 It is observed that variations in the first few bins of the source function (except for the first bin which is below the low limit cut in LL model calculation) significantly impact the CF, whereas the variations at larger $r$ values are less influential.
 Inversely, the experimental uncertainty of the CFs near the peak ($q\approx 40 ~\rm MeV$) brings considerable variation to the SF.
 In order to achieve more accurate imaging, it is demanded to further reduce the uncertainty of the CF, particularly at small $q$.
-If given high-accuracy experimental CFs, the technique developed here offers a novel opportunity to identify exotic nuclear structure on future radioactive ion beam facilities.
-For instance, one can probe the proton density profile of bubble nucleus which has been recently proposed \cite{Mutschler:2017axj} but yet in debate \cite{Chen:2024yie}.
-Moreover, the imaging method developed in this work is compatible with machine learning techniques, offering a promising avenue for further enhancement and application in nuclear physics research.